 “Isn't that better than this debate that is going on right now?”
 Trump asks.
 “They’re all sleeping everybody!”

-Trump is clarifying his position on immigration and laying out his policy.
+Cruz is clarifying his position on immigration and laying out his policy.

 “We can build the fence…If I am elected president, we will secure the border and we will end the illegal immigration.”